edisonpapers/sci-fi-juncture/README.md

 ## Map

 The work has been in the collection of the Mauritshuis in The Hague since 1902 and has been the subject of various literary treatments.
 In 2006, the Dutch public selected it as the most beautiful painting in the Netherlands.
+Were the Dutch <span ve-entity title="Black Lives Matter Movement" eid="Q19600530">human rights activists</span>?
 <param ve-map center="Q36600" zoom="11" prefer-geojson>

 ## Multiple viewers

 Multiple viewers may be defined for a single paragraph of text.
 The first viewer defined is displayed as the default viewer.
 Others are selectable using icons displayed in the top right margin of the paragraph.

 <param ve-image
        manifest="https://iiif.juncture-digital.org/manifest/6dd738aed85597cac540ad31dd5818e86ef7f2918c7b43a9eb3123d5538e6e4c">
 <param ve-map center="Q36600" zoom="11">